 Fee Schedule Plan

 Fee Schedule operate on a fee-for-service model, in which the provider lists the amount they are willing to cover for specific procedures in the company’s “fee schedule.”
 This fee schedule is based on a UCR index, which stands for “Usual, Customary, and Reasonable.”
 This is essentially the average cost of dental care from nearby dentists, and the amount the insurance company considers to be a fair amount of coverage.
 UCR indexes vary between different companies, so check to see when each company updates its UCR index.
 Fee schedule plans tend to have lower premiums than PPO or Indemnity plans, but they may have greater restrictions in terms of calendar year maximums and waiting periods for certain procedures.
-Security Life Insurance Company Of America and Symetra Life Insurance Company are two popular fee schedule plans in Alaska.
+Security Life Insurance Company Of America is a popular fee schedule plan in Alaska.